Arthur Briggs (musician): Imprisonment

-At the start of World War II Briggs was interned in the SS Polizeihaftlager for political prisoners near Compiègne.
-It is not known why he was there; he was an American citizen (this was not yet 1941) and not a political prisoner.
+At the start of World War II Briggs, as a British passport holder, was interned in the SS Polizeihaftlager for political prisoners near Compiègne.
 The British jazz musician Tom Waltham who was interned at the Camp des Internés Britanniques in Saint-Denis, petitioned the German authorities to have Briggs moved there and this was granted.
 There Briggs and Waltham were at the heart of the camp's musical activities.
 Jazz was forbidden in the camp so the interned jazz musicians, many of African heritage, turned to playing classical music.
 A printed program survives of a 1942 Concert Symphonique including works by Albeniz, Granados, de Falla, Mozart, Handel, Franck and Liszt.
 Tom Waltham directed "Arthur Briggs et son Orchestre" (pp. 93–181 in Ref.).
 The concerts were a success and were popular with German officers.

 After the Liberation of Paris, Briggs organized and led his own bands.

 Later life

 In the 1960s, Briggs settled in Chantilly and he taught music.
 He died in 1991 in Paris.